Skip to main content

 Use Guidelines

-Using the Management Module assumes the system administrator has defined an initial data model through the Administration Module.
+Using the Management Module assumes that the system administrator has defined an initial data model through the Administration Module.

 We recommend using CMDBuild by: